Scranton & Wilkes-Barre Medical Malpractice Lawyer

 How much will my claim be worth?

 The value of a medical claim is based on several different factors and circumstances that may surround the case.
-To determine exactly what your claim may be worth, it is our advice that you contact a Scranton medical malpractice lawyer at the Rogan Law Firm.
+To determine exactly what your claim may be worth, it is our advice that you contact a Scranton medical malpractice lawyer at Rogan Law.
 We can look over the facts of your claim and will then determine what monetary compensation we may be able to obtain on you or your loved one’s behalf.

 If you have questions about medical malpractice, Contact us today!